RazisID12/OpenWrt-Wi-Fi_QR/README.md

 # OpenWrt-Wi-Fi_QR
-Wi-Fi QR generator and LuCI integration for OpenWrt
+Wi-Fi QR generator and LuCI integration for OpenWrt.

 - CLI tool `wi-fi_qr` which generates SVG QR codes for all enabled Wi-Fi interfaces from UCI.
 - LuCI integration `luci-app-wi-fi_qr` which shows small QR icons on status pages and a large QR in an overlay.